Cygnut/eye/README.md

 | --------- | ---- | ----------- |
 | - | Body | The app JSON to add or update. |

 Add or update an app.
 This will depend on if the passed app.id matches an existing app.id - if so, an update, else an add.
 The app will then be deployed on the next scheduled maintenance of eye.
+Documentation on the app element is given in Config.js.

 ### DELETE /config/apps/{id}